baz-sh/js-hard-parts-v2/src/02-functions-and-callbacks.md

 _Stackoverflower_ Uses code snippets to fix bug without knowing how they work

+It's not that these personas are bad, but you need to balance them.
+It's ok to be reading and looking at others code, but don't do it too long.
+Seek to understand the code.
+Don't put off dealing with the block.

 Pair programming:

 * Tackle blocks with a partner
 * Stay focused on the problem
 * Refine technical communication
 * Collaborate to solve problem